 A key measurement within the process itself is the FOS/TAC (alkalinity ratio).
 The acid vs alkaline ratio in the system helps to assess the risk of acidification in the biogas reactor.

-Another method for optimizing performance is monitoring the bio-methane potential (BMP) of the various feedstock samples by simulating conditions to that of the fermenter (i.e. pH, temperature, pressure) over a period of 21 to 28 day.
+Another method for optimizing performance is monitoring the bio-methane potential (BMP) of the various feedstock samples.
+This is done by simulating conditions to that of the fermenter (i.e. pH, temperature, pressure) over a period of 21 to 28 day.
 One system to do this is the OxiTop® Control respiratory system.
 This system mimics the fermentation process providing data to enable process control and optimization for the varying feedstocks.

-Uniquely, these OxiTop measuring heads are designed for the biogas industry as they withstand corrosion caused by hydrogen sulphide production.
+Uniquely, these OxiTop measuring heads are designed for the biogas industry.
+They withstand corrosion caused by hydrogen sulphide production.

 If you would like to know more about Biogas product testing including other measurable parameters such as redox (ORP) potential, pH, and temperature, please get in touch through firstname.lastname@example.org.
 Alternatively, you can call us on 01954 233120.